DanielMaritim/React-app-2/README.md

 # React-app-2

-A simple React App using babel with JSX syntax
+A simple React App using babel with JSX syntax as I learn how to use babel as a tool with React.js

 It uses the babel cli
 ````